sjentsch/lsjDocs/_pages/Ch16_Bayes_3.rst

 data until the the results *are* conclusive.
 What’s wrong with that?

 Honestly, there’s nothing wrong with it.
 It’s a reasonable, sensible and rational thing to do.
 In real life, this is exactly what every researcher does.
-Unfortunately, the theory of null hypothesis testing as I described it in Chapter `Hypothesis testing
-<Ch09_HypothesisTesting.html#hypothesis-testing>`__ *forbids* you
-from doing this.\ [#]_ The reason is that the theory assumes that the experiment is finished and all the data are in.
+Unfortunately, the theory of null hypothesis testing as I described it in chapter :doc:`Hypothesis testing <Ch09_HypothesisTesting>` *forbids* you from doing this.\ [#]_ The reason is that the theory assumes that the experiment is finished and all the data are in.
 And because it assumes the experiment is over, it only considers *two* possible decisions.
-If you’re using the conventional *p* < 0.05 threshold, those decisions
+If you’re using the conventional *p* < 0.05 threshold, those decisions are:
-are:

 +-----------------------+-----------------+
 | Outcome               | Action          |